Code of Ethics and Conduct

 8.0 REVIEW OF THE CODE

 The Board will monitor compliance with the Code and review the Code regularly to

-This Code of Ethics and Conduct was reviewed by the Board on 26 March 2021.
+This Code of Ethics and Conduct was reviewed by the Board on 23 February 2022.